Age-of-information minimization via opportunistic sampling by an energy harvesting source: Numerical results

 \subsection{Multiple processes ($N>1$), I.I.D. model, known dynamics}

-We choose $N=3, B=12, E_{p}=1, E_{s}=1$ and the same channel model and parameters as in Section~\ref{subsection:single-sensor-single=process-channel-fading}.
-Figure~\ref{fig2.1}(a) provides validation to our conjecture for optimal probing policy in \ref{subsubsection:Policy structure-IID-System-N>1} by demonstrating the variation on the threshold on $T_1$ for given $T_2, T_3$, for channel state probing.
+We choose $N=3, B=12, E_{p}=1, E_{s}=1$, and the same channel model and parameters as in Section~\ref{subsection:single-sensor-single=process-channel-fading}.
+Fig.~\ref{fig2.1}(a) provides support to our conjecture for optimal probing policy in \ref{subsubsection:Policy structure-IID-System-N>1} by demonstrating the variation on the threshold on $T_1$ for given $T_2, T_3$, for channel state probing.
 It is observed that $T_{th}(E, T_2, T_3 )$ decreases with $E$ and $\lambda$.
-Extensive numerical work also demonstrated that this threshold decreases with each of $T_2$, $T_3$.
-For probed channel state, Figure~\ref{fig2.1}(b) shows that $p_{th}(E,T_1, T_2, T_3 )$ decreases with $E$ and $\lambda$.
-Further numerical analysis also demonstrated that this threshold decreases with each of $T_1$, $T_2$, $T_3$ .
+Extensive numerical work also demonstrated that for the same $\lambda$, this threshold decreases with each of $T_2$, $T_3$, since an increase in the age of processes results in more frequent channel probing.
+For probed channel state, Fig.~\ref{fig2.1}(b) shows that $p_{th}(E,T_1, T_2, T_3 )$ decreases with $E$ and $\lambda$.
+Further, the numerical analysis also demonstrated that for the same $\lambda$, this threshold decreases with each of $T_1$, $T_2$, $T_3$, since the source node becomes more aggressive in sampling.